Trump's fixer-turned-foe Michael Cohen testifies at hush money trial | Politics

 Trump's fixer-turned-foe Michael Cohen testifies at hush money trial

+He argues the case is a politically motivated attempt to interfere with his campaign.
+Cohen pleaded guilty in 2018 to violating federal campaign finance law by paying off Daniels and testified that Trump directed him to make the payment.

-Donald Trump's estranged former lawyer Michael Cohen began testifying on Monday at the Republican presidential candidate's criminal trial, where he described his role as Trump's long-time fixer and was expected to tell jurors that he helped Trump illegally hide a hush money payment to a porn star.
+Donald Trump's estranged former lawyer Michael Cohen told jurors on Monday that he conspired with the Republican presidential candidate and a tabloid publisher to suppress negative stories that could damage his 2016 campaign, as prosecutors aim to prove that Trump illegally hid a hush money payment to a porn star.

-Once one of Trump's most loyal lieutenants, Cohen is the prosecution's star witness as the trial enters its fifth week in New York state criminal court in Manhattan.
-He started his testimony by explaining that he went to law school at his grandmother's urging, even though he "really didn't want to be a lawyer."

-In 2007, he left his job at a law firm to join Trump's New York-based family real estate company.
-Trump offered him a job, Cohen said, after Cohen presented Trump with a $100,000 bill for work his firm had done for one of Trump's companies.
-"I was honored.
-I was taken by surprise, and I agreed," Cohen said, adding that Trump never paid the bill.

 Cohen said it was fair to describe his role as a fixer for Trump, testifying that he took care of "whatever he wanted."
 Rather than work as a traditional corporate lawyer, Cohen reported directly to Trump and was never part of the Trump Organization's general counsel's office.
 Among his duties was renegotiating bills from business partners, threatening to sue people and planting positive stories in the press, he said.